aquadance/Twitch-OBS-Integration-Bot/README.md

-# Subscriptions-Twitch-to-OBS
-When you subscribe to a twich channel in the obs displays the nicknames of users

-First you need to install the plugin on obs (OBS WebSocket Plugin) - https://github.com/obsproject/obs-websocket/releases.
-I recommend to download version 4.9.1, it is more stable than newer ones.
-There are two types of installation, windows-installer.exe - automatic installation and windows.zip - manual installation
+🎮 Twitch & OBS Integration Bot
+Easily display Twitch subscription statistics in OBS with this interactive bot!
+Integrate your Twitch channel with OBS seamlessly and enhance your streaming experience.

+🔧 Installation Guide
+Install OBS WebSocket Plugin:

+Download it from OBS WebSocket Plugin Releases.
+For stability, I recommend version 4.9.1.
+Choose your installation type: windows-installer.exe (Automatic installation) windows.zip (Manual installation)
+Configure OBS:

-Open OBS - Tools - WebSockets Server Settings - be sure to set a password.
+Open OBS → Tools → WebSockets Server Settings:
+Set a password for security.
-Set any port (standard 4444)
+Use any port (default: 4444).
+Create a Text Source in OBS:

-Create a source text (FreeType 2) under the obligatory name ‘SubText’ leave the text empty, do not enter anything there.
-Then put on the Scrolling filter
+Add a text source (FreeType 2) with the name SubText.
-After that, open the exe file.
-OBS host is localhost
-If OBS is running on another device in local network or via internet, you will need to specify IP address of this device instead of localhost. write localhost if you run the bot on one device, if you use vpn specify vpn-address.
+Leave the text field empty.
+Apply the Scrolling filter for smooth animation.
+Set Up the Bot:

+Run the .exe file (bot application).
+Input the following details:
+OBS Host: Use localhost if the bot runs on the same machine as OBS.
+For a different device, use its local network IP address.
+If using VPN, enter your VPN address.
-OBS port - in our case 4444 (which you set in the obs plugin).
+OBS Port: Match the port set in OBS (default: 4444).
-Twitch Access Token: it can be found at (https://dev.twitch.tv/console) I think you know it better than I do.
-Twitch Channel Name - this is the nickname of the Twitch.
-(If you want to test you can use https://twitchtokengenerator.com/ there you can create a Twitch token, but it is better to use your own, I think for obvious reasons).
-That's it, the script should work.
-It displays the top 15 people who gave sabki, this number can be easily changed.
-The rest is to be customised in the OBS.
-You can test the script with the commands
+Twitch Access Token:
+Generate it from Twitch Developer Console.
+For testing, you can also use Twitch Token Generator (not recommended for production).
+Twitch Channel Name: Your Twitch username.
+🎮 Features
+Displays the top 15 subscribers (can be adjusted in code).
+Real-time updates on Twitch events like subscriptions.
+Customizable text design in OBS for a professional stream overlay.
+Test commands to simulate Twitch events for easy debugging.
+🛠️ Commands
-!test_sub - adds a test sub and displays it in OBS.
+!test_sub: Add a single test subscription and display it in OBS.
-!test_multiple_subs 10 - adds 10 test subs.
-These commands should be entered on Twitch
+!test_multiple_subs <number>: Add multiple test subscriptions (e.g., !test_multiple_subs 10).
+💡 Additional Notes
+The bot works with OBS WebSocket Plugin version 4.9.1 for best compatibility.
+Ensure OBS is running before starting the bot.
+Customize the OBS text source design to match your stream's branding.
+Feel free to download, modify, and share the script!
+If you use this project, kindly credit me. 😊